lyang24/MapReduce-PageRank/README.md

 # MapReduce PageRank

-I deploy a hadoop cluster on Docker.
+I deploy this project with a hadoop cluster on Docker.

-## Main Steps
+### Main Steps

   Build a pagerank Libraray from wiki data sets.